safex/proposals/newnetworkproposal.md

 xordaniel@gmail.com

 ## Introduction
 This document is presented to introduce a plan to consolidate exposure to third party risk for Safe Exchange Coin holders.
-It outlines some parameters and features needed with the intention to construct a network and transaction software that is persistent anonymous and dsitributed.
+It outlines some parameters and features needed with the intention to construct a network and transaction software that is persistent anonymous and distributed.

 A proposal on http://vote.safe.exchange that points to this outline will be active October 3, 2016 and request Safe Exchange Coin holders to vote "yes" if they should agree that third party risk should be reduced and development of backend software be produced by the Safe Exchange developer.